New alliance set to offer Australian farmers enhanced visibility, efficiency, and sustainability of their water supplies

 The agreement between the companies also recognises the potential for Farmbot to leverage Inmarsat’s satellite connectivity and expertise to help provide remote and precision agricultural monitoring for the global agricultural industry.

 Commenting on the agreement, Steven Tompkins, Director of Sector Development at Inmarsat, said: “There is an increasing global awareness over the need to better manage our water supplies to achieve more sustainable outcomes.
 Already operating in 2,800 locations across Australia, and growing at around 200 per month, Farmbot is leading the way in deploying innovative technologies to help solve these issues for a more sustainable and productive future for the agriculture sector.
-With our 40 years of heritage and expertise in providing critical connectivity services across different industries, we are excited to bring this experience and help Farmbot develop real-time, IoT-based water monitoring solutions for Australian farmers.
+With our 40 years of heritage and expertise in providing critical connectivity services across different industries, we are excited to bring this experience and help Farmbot develop near real-time, IoT-based water monitoring solutions for Australian farmers.

-“Farmbot has developed a simple, user-friendly remote water monitoring solution that provides real-time visibility of agricultural water supplies to farming operations across Australia.
+“Farmbot has developed a simple, user-friendly remote water monitoring solution that provides near real-time visibility of agricultural water supplies to farming operations across Australia.
 In addition to the ability to remotely monitor water levels, trends and alerts, the solution will also give farmers the functionality to remotely operate pumps and other machinery, enhancing an operation’s productivity and sustainability.
 A key barrier to unlocking the power of this technology is connectivity, as many of Australia’s remote communities only have access to terrestrial networks.
 Inmarsat’s globally available connectivity services, such as our IsatData Pro (IDP) service, offer two-way messaging making it particularly suitable for supporting Farmbot’s applications that need remote control capability or where updates must be installed remotely.”

 Commenting on the agreement, Andrew Coppin, Managing Director of Farmbot said: “Although Australian farmers are some of the most innovative in the world, adoption of technology on farms has been hamstrung by cellular network connectivity issues.
-We are really excited about the opportunities that Inmarsat’s real-time, two-way communications will bring to rural Australia and other regions.
+We are really excited about the opportunities that Inmarsat’s near real-time, two-way communications will bring to rural Australia and other regions.
 Affordable satellite-controlled pumps and machinery is a first for the Australian agriculture industry.
 This partnership has the potential to significantly improve the management of critical water resources for rural farmers worldwide, resulting in tangible productivity gains.
 The development of on-demand operation of pumps, cameras and machinery for farmers has significant and far-reaching benefits spanning individual farm profitability, carbon reduction and ultimately more sustainable outcomes.”